Counter attack

 Explanation

 Basic ways to defend an attacked piece are running away to a safe square, blocking the attack, and protecting the piece.
-But sometimes none of these defenses are possible and the only way to avoid losing material is a counterattack or a check.
+But sometimes none of these defences are possible and the only way to avoid losing material is a counterattack or a check.

 • The attacked piece is trapped: A counterattack or check can move a piece out of the way and open an escape route for the trapped piece or deflect an attacking piece.